jasminium/formationplanning/README.md

 The formation retains its shape throughout the simulation - this is advantageous for scenarios where the drones should maintain an optimal coverage of the target.

-Once the paths are obtained they are parameterised and subjected to performance constraints, velocity and acceleration, using time-optimal path parameterisation.
+Once the paths are obtained they are parameterized and subjected to performance constraints, velocity and acceleration, using time-optimal path parameterization.
 The planned trajectories are smooth enough to use for robotic control.